QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 }
 ```

-🔥 `instanceof` returns true is the class is the same as the given one, or a child class of the given one.
+🔥 `instanceof` returns true if the class of `value` is the same as the given one, or a child class of the given one.
 A stricter approach only allowing the same class would be:

 ```java
 if (a.getClass() == b.getClass()) { /* ... */ }